cmazakas/liburing/liburing-rs/docs/io_uring_prep_msg_ring_cqe_flags.md

-Send a message to another ring.
+Send a message to another ring

 # DESCRIPTION